 Ms. Granger is a member of the American Bar Association’s Section of Antitrust Law and the District of Columbia Bar’s Antitrust and Consumer Law Section.
 She is also a Co-Chair of the Career Development Committee of the Women’s Bar Association of the District of Columbia.
 She concentrates her pro bono efforts on representing veterans in claims for benefits and is accredited to practice before the US Department of Veterans Affairs.

-Prior to joining Weil, Ms. Granger twice served as a summer law clerk at the US Federal Trade Commission in the Bureau of Competition’s Mergers II Division.
+Prior to joining Weil, Ms. Granger served as a summer law clerk at the US Federal Trade Commission in the Bureau of Competition’s Mergers II Division.